Trades & Technology Training

 Our trades programs provide hands-on, job-focused technology training.
 You can be working in your chosen field after finishing a 10-month entry-level trades training program at UCFV.
 Most of our programs also have apprenticeship options after completion of the entry-level certificate.
 Some of these apprenticeship options are offered at UCFV.

 The Drafting program starts each September and continues into June.
-Applications are accepted beginning October 1, 2001, for the September 2002 class.
-Refer to the Drafting Technician certificate section for further application details.
+Applications are accepted beginning October 1, 2003, for the Fall 2004 class.
+Refer to Drafting Technician certificate section for further application details.

 Career Technical Centre